 Considers the psychological impact of loss and death as it manifests in the grieving process and surveys historical and current attitudes toward death.
 Prepares students for the stress of counseling families and individuals who have experienced loss.

 A master's degree program in spiritual counseling prepares graduates to work as mental health counselors who bring a religious or spiritual dimension to their work.
 Counselors who have established careers as spiritual leaders may work in a variety of medical and religious institutions, such as hospitals, churches and synagogues.
 Spiritual counselors typically offer marital and mental health counseling services to a diverse group of people.
-The U.S. Bureau of Labor Statistics projected employment of marriage and family therapists to grow 15%, and employment of mental health counselors to increase 20% from 2014-2024.
-In 2015, mental health counselors earned a median salary of $41,880, marriage and family therapists' wages were $48,600.
-According to O*Net online, in clergy members that same year made approximately $44,250 per year.
+The U.S. Bureau of Labor Statistics projected employment of marriage and family therapists to grow 22%, and employment of substance abuse, behavioral disorder, and mental health counselors to increase 22% from 2018-2028.
+In 2018, substance abuse, behavioral disorder, and mental health counselors earned a median salary of $44,630, marriage and family therapists' wages were $50,090.
+According to O*Net online, in clergy members that same year made approximately $48,990 per year.

 Spiritual counselors working within a church or religious organization may face different certification and licensure requirements than public therapists.
 Most states require a minimum of a master's degree, and licensing often varies by occupation.
 Students wishing to extend studies or conduct specific research may find numerous doctoral programs in spiritual counseling, though they are rarely offered online.